 Anal atresia is a condition that a baby is born with.
 It is a problem with the development of the anus and the part of the intestine leading to the anus.
 Anal atresia can make it difficult or impossible for the child to pass stool.
 The specific problems can vary but may include:

 Most of the time, anal atresia can be corrected.

-An unborn baby's intestines develop during the fifth to seventh week of pregnancy.
+An unborn baby's intestines develop during the 5th-7th week of pregnancy.
 A disturbance in this development causes anal atresia.
 The exact reason for the disturbance isn't clear.

 If your baby has anal atresia, symptoms may include:

 Milder anal atresia may not be apparent until later in life.
 It may show as a lack of bowel control by age 3.

 Talk with your child's doctor about the best treatment plan for your child.
 Treatment options include:

 Surgery may be an option to correct the anal atresia.
 The exact surgery will depend on the defects that are present.
 Options include:

 Temporary Colostomy of an Infant